-The big news on the Marriott Bonvoy Brilliant™ American Express® Card is its generous welcome offer — Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy Points after you use your new Card to make $5,000 in purchases within the first 3 months.
-Offer ends 04/24/2019.
+The big news on the Marriott Bonvoy Brilliant™ American Express® Card is its generous welcome offer — Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months.
 While it comes with a hefty $450 annual fee, the perks that come with this luxury credit card, previously known as the Starwood Preferred Guest® Luxury Card from American Express, can easily balance that out.

 The Marriott Bonvoy Brilliant™ American Express® Card targets those who seek a hotel-branded luxury card and the perks that come with it, including statement credits, free elite status, a free hotel night on your card anniversary, airport lounge access and enrollment fees for Global Entry or TSA Precheck.
 It also offers more points per $1 earned in the top categories of hotels, airline travel and dining.

 However, if you’d like to keep your hotel options open beyond Marriott’s 29 hotel brands, the Chase Sapphire Reserve® may be a better fit.
 We take a look at the pros and cons of both cards to help you decide which one is the best fit for you.